-(a) The registrant is responsible for directing the operation of X-ray systems under his administrative control and shall assure that the requirements of this article are met for the operation of the X-ray systems.

-(b) A person who operates an X-ray system shall be instructed adequately about safe X-ray operating procedures and be competent in the safe use of X-ray equipment.
-The instructions shall include the items in Chapter 221 Appendix A (relating to determination of competence) and the person shall receive continuing education in radiation safety, biological effects of radiation, quality assurance and quality control.

-(c) Written safety procedures and rules shall be available at a facility and include restrictions of the operating technique required for the safe operation of the particular Xray system.
-The operator shall be able to demonstrate familiarity with these procedures and rules.

-(d) Only the staff and ancillary personnel or other persons required for the medical procedure or training may be in the room during the radiographic exposure.
-The following apply to persons involved with the examination:

-(1) Each person shall be positioned so that no part of the body will be struck by the useful beam unless protected by at least 0.5 millimeter lead equivalent material.
-The lead equivalent of the material shall be determined at 60 kV.

-(2) Each person shall be protected from stray radiation by protective aprons or whole protective barriers of at least 0.25 millimeter lead equivalent or shall be positioned so that no person is in the direct line of the useful beam and the nearest portion of the body is at least 2 meters from both the tube head and the nearest edge of the image receptor.
+- (a) The registrant is responsible for directing the operation of X-ray systems under the registrant's administrative control and shall assure that the requirements of this article are met for the operation of the X-ray systems. - (b) A person who operates an X-ray system shall be instructed adequately about safe X-ray operating procedures and be competent in the safe use of X-ray equipment.
+The instructions shall include the subjects listed in Chapter 221 Appendix A (relating to determination of competence) and the person shall receive continuing education at least every four years in radiation safety, biological effects of radiation, quality assurance and quality control. - (c) Written safety procedures and rules shall be available at the facility and include restrictions of the operating technique required for the safe operation of the particular X-ray system.
+The operator shall be able to demonstrate familiarity with these procedures and rules. - (d) Only the staff, ancillary facility personnel or other persons required for the medical procedure or training may be in the room during the radiographic exposure.
+The following apply to persons involved with the examination: - (1) No individual or extremity may be positioned in the useful beam unless required to conduct the procedure. - (2) Any person who needs to place a part of the body into the useful beam to acquire the radiograph shall be protected by at least 0.5 millimeter lead equivalent material.
+The lead equivalent of the material shall be determined at 60 kV. - (3) Each person shall be protected from stray radiation by protective aprons or whole protective barriers of at least 0.25 millimeter lead equivalent or shall be positioned so that no person is in the direct line of the useful beam and the nearest portion of the body is at least 2 meters from both the tube head and the nearest edge of the image receptor. - (e) If an animal or image receptor requires auxiliary support during a radiation exposure, the following apply: - (1) Mechanical holding devices shall be used when the technique permits.

-(3) No individual may be positioned in the useful beam unless required to conduct the procedure.

-(e) If an animal or image receptor requires auxiliary support during a radiation exposure, the following apply:

-(1) Mechanical holding devices shall be used when the technique permits.

-(2) The person holding the animal shall be protected as required in subsection (d).

-(3) A person may not routinely hold image receptors or subjects.
-Procedures and auxiliary equipment designed to minimize personnel exposure commensurate with the needed diagnostic information shall be used.

-(f) The registrant shall have a quality assurance program.
-This quality assurance program shall be documented and be in accordance with guidelines established by the Department or by another appropriate organization recognized by the Department.
-At a minimum, the quality assurance program shall address radiation safety to personnel and modifications to the quality assurance program.

-(g) Neither the X-ray tube housing nor the collimating device may be hand-held during the exposure.
+- (2) The person holding the animal shall be protected as required in subsection (d). - (3) A person may not routinely hold image receptors or subjects.
+Procedures and auxiliary equipment designed to minimize personnel exposure commensurate with the needed diagnostic information shall be used. - (f) The registrant shall have a quality assurance (QA) program.
+This QA program shall be documented and be in accordance with guidelines established by the Department or by another appropriate organization recognized by the Department.
+At a minimum, the QA program shall address radiation safety to personnel and modifications to the QA program. - (g) Neither the X-ray tube housing nor the collimating device may be hand-held during the exposure unless specifically designed and shielded to be handheld. - (h) CT systems, including CBCT systems, used solely for non-human imaging, are exempt from § 221.202 221.205, except for § 221.204 (c), relating to radiation surveys.